 Dr. Michael Hagenlocher is an Associate Academic Officer in the Vulnerability Assessment, Risk Management & Adaptive Planning (VARMAP) and the Environmental Vulnerability & Ecosystem Services (EVES) sections of UNU-EHS.
 He holds a PhD in Applied Geoinformatics from the University of Salzburg’s Doctoral College ‘GIScience’ in Austria which was conducted in close collaboration with Harvard University.

 Dr. Hagenlocher has a broad interest in climate change (adaptation), disaster risk reduction and public health.
 Much of his work focuses on developing concepts and methods for the assessment of multi-hazard vulnerability and risk at different scales and the evaluation of adaptation options in the context of global environmental and societal change.
 Next to his involvement in multiple projects (e.g. DELTAS, WORLD RISK REPORT, LAKARI, ZURES, UD-RASP), he supports the section heads in the application for new research grants, supervises guest scientists, research/student assistants and interns, and is actively involved in teaching activities.

-Dr. Hagenlocher has previously worked as a senior scientist at the University of Salzburg’s Department of Geoinformatics – Z_GIS in Austria, expert for UN-SPIDER, visiting scientist at the Harvard T.H.
-Chan School of Public Health, lecturer at the University of Tuebingen in Germany, and has acted as an invited speaker at different events in Africa, Asia and the United States.
+Previously, Dr. Hagenlocher has worked as a researcher at the University of Salzburg’s Department of Geoinformatics (Z_GIS) in Austria, expert for UN-SPIDER, visiting scientist at the Harvard T.H.
+Chan School of Public Health, guest lecturer at the University of Tuebingen in Germany, and has acted as an invited speaker at different events in Africa, Asia and the United States.
 Further, he did consultancy work for the European Commission (DG ECHO, DIPECHO), the Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) and the United Nations (UNEP, UNDP).